Do you want a job where you can work from home? There are so many online jobs available now, with one of them being proofreading.

 Are proofreading jobs remote?

-There are exceptions to the rule, but most proofreading jobs are remote, which is perfect if you need a position where you can work from your own home or travel.
+There are exceptions to the rule, but most proofreading jobs are remote, which is perfect if you need a position where you can work from your own home.

-When you are looking for proofreading jobs online, you can usually filter your search to see if the job offered is a remote one or not.
+When you are looking for proofreading jobs online, you can usually filter your search to see if the job offered is remote.

 Is proofreading as a side hustle a good idea?

-Proofreading is a good side hustle if it is something that you are interested in and if you don’t have a lot of experience.
+Proofreading can be a good side hustle for people interested in proofreading and spotting errors.
+It doesn’t matter if you have experience.

-We are big fans of side hustles, as you can use the extra cash that you make to make progress towards your financial goals, such as paying down debt or saving for a family vacation.
+We’re big fans of side hustles.
+You can use the extra cash to work towards your financial goals, like paying down debt or saving for family vacations.

 Editing work vs. proofreading jobs